The Importance of Sensory Play and Playgrounds

 2. Vestibular System

-These are all motions that many people take for granted, but for children who have issues with their vestibular sense, it may mean they frequently stumble, rip pages when they’re reading a book, hug too hard, or otherwise struggle to apply the right amount of motion or movement.
+These are all motions that many people take for granted.
+Kids who have issues with their vestibular sense may frequently stumble, rip book pages, hug too hard or otherwise struggle to apply the right amount of motion or movement.

 3. Proprioception System